HiddenHarmsHub/comparative-judgement-interface/docs/admin.md

 To enable the admin interface the `ADMIN_ACCESS` setting in the `.env` file needs to be set to `True`.

+A `project_configuration` directory must be created in the `comparison_interface` directory.
+If the `CONFIG_UPLOAD_DIR` value has been changed in the `flask.py` file then the directory created must match the value of that variable.

 If you have a way of sending emails from the server, then password reset and two factor authentication by email can be enabled and, if desired, required.
 These are the relevant additional settings that need to be set in the `.env` file.